-It is important that the personal data which we maintain about you is accurate and current.
+It is important that the personal data that we maintain about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us using the details set out in the “How to Contact Us” section below.

 What is personal data?